rooseveltframework/roosevelt/README.md

   - Default: *[Boolean]* `false`.

+- `http`: Parameters for configuring the HTTP server.
+HTTP is enabled by default in apps created manuallt and disabled by default in apps generated with [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt).

+  - `enable`: Enable HTTP server.

+    - Default: *[Boolean]* `true`.

+  - `port`: The HTTP port your app will run on.

+    - Default: *[Number]* `43763`.

-- `https`: *[Object]* params for configuring the HTTPS server.
+- `https`: Parameters for configuring the HTTPS server.
 HTTPS is disabled by default in apps created manually and enabled by default in apps generated with [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt).

-  - Default: *[Object]* `{}`.
-  - Object members:

   - `enable`: Enable HTTPS server.

     - Default: *[Boolean]* `false`.

   - `port`: The port your app will run the HTTPS server on.

     - Default: *[Number]* `43733`.
-  - `force`: Disallow unencrypted HTTP and route all traffic through HTTPS.
-    - Default: *[Boolean]* `false`.

   - `autoCert`: Will create self-signed HTTPS certificates in development mode as long as they don't already exist.

     - Default: *[Boolean]* `true`.

-  - `authInfoPath`: *[Object]* Specify either the paths where the server certificate files can be found or set the appropriate parameters to be a PKCS#12-formatted string or certificate or key strings.
-    - Default: *[Object]* `undefined`.
-    - Object members:
-      - `p12`: *[Object]* Parameter used when the server certificate/key is in PKCS#12 format.
+  - `options`: Configuration that gets passed directly to the HTTPS server instance.
+Accepts [all native settings](https://nodejs.org/api/tls.html#tlscreatesecurecontextoptions).

+    - Note: For convenience, the `ca`, `cert`, `key`, and `pfx` params can take file path strings or arrays of file path strings relative to your `secretsDir` in addition to the native strings and buffers.

-        - Default: *[Object]* `undefined`.
+    - Default: *[Object]* `{}`.
-        - Object members:
-          - `p12Path`: *[String]* Either the path relative to `secretsPath` to a PKCS#12-formatted file (e.g. a .p12 or .pfx file) or a PKCS#12-formatted string or buffer (e.g. the result of reading in the contents of a .p12 file).
-            - Default: `undefined`.
-      - `authCertAndKey`: *[Object]* Parameter used when the server certificate and key are in separate PEM-encoded files.
-        - Object members:
-          - `cert`: *[String]* Either the path relative to `secretsPath` to a PEM-encoded certificate file (e.g. .crt, .cer, etc.) or a PEM-encoded certificate string.
-            - Default: `undefined`.
-          - `key`: *[String]* Either the path relative to `secretsPath` to a PEM-encoded key file (e.g. .crt, .cer, etc.) or a PEM-encoded key string for the certificate given in `cert`.
-            - Default: `undefined`.
-  - `passphrase`: *[String]* Shared passphrase used for a single private key and/or a P12.
-    - Default: `undefined`.
-  - `requestCert`: *[Boolean]* Set whether to request a certificate from the client attempting to connect to the server to verify the client's identity.
-    - Default: `undefined`.
-  - `rejectUnauthorized`: *[Boolean]* Set whether to reject connections from clients that do no present a valid certificate to the server.
-(Ignored if `requestCert` is set to `false`.)
-    - Default:  `undefined`.
-  - `caCert`: *[String]* Either the path relative to `secretsPath` to a PEM-encoded Certificate Authority root certificate or certificate chain or a PEM-encoded Certificate Authority root certificate or certificate chain string.
-This certificate (chain) will be used to verify client certificates presented to the server.
-It is only needed if `requestCert` and `rejectUnauthorized` are both set to `true` and the client certificates are not signed by a Certificate Authority in the default publicly trusted list of CAs [curated by Mozilla](https://hg.mozilla.org/mozilla-central/raw-file/tip/security/nss/lib/ckfw/builtins/certdata.txt).
-    - Default: `undefined`.

 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
 This setting is ignored in development mode.